1. Overview of the Low Carbon and Renewable Energy Economy Survey

 Indirect turnover and wider economic output

-In this methodology, we have shown the column totals of the monetary impact matrix as by-sector estimates of indirect turnover (see Section 3: Improved methodology).
+In this methodology, we have used the column totals of the monetary impact matrix as by-sector estimates of indirect turnover (see Section 3: Improved methodology).
 However, combining the LCREE final use vector with the effects matrix calculates an indirect effect that contains more than turnover collected from sales.
 These values are better represented as an economic output that, in addition to turnover, factor in activity including:

 • work still in progress